ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-java-env.md

 If you use the Visual Studio Code terminal to set the environment variables, you need to restart Visual Studio Code to apply the changes.
 {: note}

+For macOS operating systems, the environment variables might not be set as expected when you run Eclipse.
+To fix the problem, you can restart Eclipse through the Finder tool by right-clicking your Eclipse application and choosing Show Package Contents.
+Enter the newly displayed Contents folder, select MacOS, and then run Eclipse by clicking the executable code.
+{: note}

 ## Determining the Java developer kit
 {: #cloud-setup-wca-java-env-extension-pack}